odyslam/odyslam.com/_posts/2021/2021-10-04-urbit-home-and-the-sovereign-stack.md

 The midterm goal is to explore and implement a frictionless networking solution for the Home-Urbit, as we can expect it to live behind a house router.
 Port forwarding and UPnP are notoriously hit and miss, with every different router (even models, let alone manufacturers) having different configurations.

 The idea is to use an inexpensive VM on a cloud provider, as a networking gateway for Home-Urbit.
 Home-Urbit will initiate a constant connection to that gateway, piping all its network via the Gateway.
-The network

 When an external device wants to connect to Home-Urbit, it will connect to the IP of that VM.